SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/brick.md

 ===

-Fortuantely, we have the rasterized version from another source.
+Fortunately, we have the rasterized version from another source.

 ~~~r